We are a community-led organisation supporting young refugees from the

 We want newly arrived asylum-seeking young people to feel at home and to know they have someone to turn to in a crisis.

-Towards this aim, we currently run two projects for young asylum-seekers and refugees: a weekly youth club and a support group, both involving the Eritrean community in London.
+Towards this aim, we currently run two projects for young asylum-seekers and refugees: a weekly youth club and casework support, both involving the Eritrean community in London.

 Injera Club – our weekly youth club in Streatham – is a fun and lively space where young Eritrean, Ethiopian, Somali and Sudanese children and young people can relax, play games, socialise and eat homely food.
 From this space, we work with young people to identify if they have support needs and respond to these accordingly.
 Integral to all this work is the focus on advocacy and enabling young people to advocate for themselves to make changes.